 When Harry entered the tent, he was once again surprised at the size of it.
-It was huge, as huge as the boys former dormitory, and all the space just for two people.
-He also noticed that all the noise had gone quiet and realized that this tent had been given a silencing spell, so it felt like a real solid room.
-Malfoy was standing his back to Harry and was unpacking his things on the bed.
-The other bed, which would of course be Harry's, was on the other side of the room from Malfoy's.
-And luckily not very far from the door.
+It was huge, as huge as the boys' former dormitory.
+All that space just for two people.
+He also noticed that all the noise had gone quiet and realized that this tent had been given a silencing spell so that it felt like a real solid room.
+Malfoy was standing with his back to Harry and was unpacking his things onto the bed.
+The other bed, which would of course be Harry's, was on the other side of the room from Malfoy's... and luckily not very far from the door.

 There was a cupboard on the same wall as Harry's bed.
-There were two study tables, and two smaller night tables between the two beds and in the middle of the room there was a huge couch.
-On the opposite wall of the couch there was a fire place, and it was lit.
+There were two study tables, two smaller night tables between the two beds and in the middle of the room there was a huge couch.
+On the opposite wall to the couch, there was a fireplace, and it was lit.
 There were two doors, one next to the fireplace and one on the other side of the fireplace.
 Harry walked straight to the first door and opened it.
-It was a huge bathroom with shower and everything and there was another door inside the bathroom.
+Behind it was a huge bathroom with shower and everything and there was another door inside the bathroom.
 He went in and opened the second door.
 When he stepped inside, the dark room suddenly burst into light and he was standing beside a small pool.
 "Wow" he said to himself.
 The ceiling was charmed to resemble the sky, just like in Great Hall, but this sky was full of sunshine and just one little white cloud.
 He left the room and went back to the biggest room and said to Malfoy, "We have a pool."

 Malfoy didn't answer but Harry saw that his shoulders went tense.
 Harry stood still for a minute and asked,